I'm Erin!

 While breastfeeding may cause some mild discomfort initially, it should not be excessively painful.
 Persistent pain may indicate an improper latch, or a number of other issues.

-Yes, it is possible to continue breastfeeding while working.
+Yes, it's possible to continue breastfeeding while working.
 Employers are often required to provide breastfeeding-friendly facilities and breaks for mothers to pump or nurse their babies.
 Establishing a pumping routine and storing breast milk properly can support continuing breastfeeding after returning to work.

 Nope!
-Bottles don't need to be heated up.
-Temperature is a preference but breastmilk shouldn't be warmer than body temperature
+Temperature is a preference but breastmilk shouldn't be warmer than body temperature.

 Up to a year.
 One thing to keep in mind is that freezing breast milk breaks down the milk's immunological properties.
 This can give the milk a soapy smell, but it's still safe for baby.